rivt-info/rivtinfo.github.io/index.md

 - plots
 - data

-**rivt** has the capability to recombine parts from existing documents, including data from a wide variety of external sources, into new documents.
-It allows engineers to explore more options, become familiar with technologies and find better solutions.
-The open source software model it is built on permits and encourages continuous, incremental contributions to such libraries.
+**rivt** allows engineers to explore more options, become familiar with technologies, and find better solutions.
+The open source software model it builds on encourages continuous, additive, improvements.

-Engineering documents include confidential client and project information, interspersed in generic descriptions and calculations. **rivt** allows designation of certain inputs and outputs as private and automatically generates separate documents for project or public "template" purposes.
+Engineering documents sometimes include confidential information. **rivt** can designate specified inputs and outputs as private, and automatically generate separate documents for private or "shared template" purposes.

-Engineering document software is widely available but it presents barriers to sharing and reuse (see table).
+Engineering document software is widely available but presents barriers to sharing and reuse (see table).
 It has high initial cost, continuous upgrade costs, limited report formatting, limited version control, and mutual incompatibility.

-Consequentially nearly identical engineering documents are repeatedly written from scratch, simply because reusable documents and templates are unavailable.
-**rivt** was developed to change this world.
+Consequentially nearly identical engineering documents are repeatedly written from scratch, simply because reusable documents and templates are unavailable. **rivt** was developed to change this world.

 ```{figure} _static/img/table1.png
 :scale: 80 %